 A disadvantage of an LLC over sole proprietorships is the amount of paperwork involved.
 You will also have continued maintenance at both state and federal levels.

 State laws will give more protection to multiple-member LLCs.
-Currently, 18 states do not allow plaintiffs from accessing property in an LLC in order to settle personal obligations.
+Currently, 18 states do not allow plaintiffs from accessing a property in an LLC to settle personal obligations.

 To remain protected, you will need to maintain a formal operating agreement that states how your LLC will function.
 This keeps your liability protection intact.
 You should also set up a holding company in Wyoming, Nevada, or Delaware.
 This will force a plaintiff to fight his or her way through other states.

 LLCs are rather informal, making it more difficult to get credit, raise money, and establish value for the business like you can for a corporation.

 If you need help learning more about a single-member LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.